-I've outlined the harmful effects of blue light at night (from TV, computers, phones, tablets, and CFL/LED bulbs) on adults.
+I’ve outlined the harmful effects of blue light at night (from TV, computers, phones, tablets, and CFL/LED bulbs) on adults in previous articles.
 Quick overview: it increases the risk of depression, anxiety, weight gain, diabetes, and certain cancers.

 What does light at night do to kids?